 Should resumes have color?

 Yes, in many cases a resume should have color.
 Adding color to your resume makes it stand out from other resumes and makes your application look more appealing.

 Ultimately, whether or not you should include color on your resume depends on the type of job that you’re applying for.

 In creative industries

-If you’re writing a resume for a job in a creative industry, using color on your resume is a good way to draw attention to certain sections of your resume or your design skills.
+If you’re writing a resume for a job in a creative industry, using color on your resume is a good way to draw attention to certain parts of your resume or your design skills.

 Additionally, using colors to mirror the branding of your target company can be an effective way to show your enthusiasm and demonstrate your compatibility.

 If you’re not sure if you should include color on your resume, here are some careers where adding color can help boost your visibility and chances of success: